-Alice Springs is the third largest town in the Northern Territory and one rooted in a deep pioneer history.
-Alice, as it’s often called, is a modern town with a strong Aboriginal culture and history.
+Alice Springs is the third-largest town in the Northern Territory and one rooted in deep pioneer history.
+As it’s often called, Alice is a modern town with a strong Aboriginal culture and history.

-The town earns its name as one of the most famous places in Australia as it serves as the starting point for many trips to Uluru, the large sandstone rock formation that is iconic to the Australian Outback.
+The town earns its name as one of Australia’s most famous places as it serves as the starting point for many trips to Uluru, the large sandstone rock formation that is iconic to the Australian Outback.

-Uluru is a sacred site for the Pitjantjatjara people and should not be climbed, but the ten-kilometer path around the formation is a wonderful opportunity to get up close with the important landmark.
+Uluru is a sacred site for the Pitjantjatjara people and should not be climbed.
+Still, the ten-kilometer path around the formation is a wonderful opportunity to get up close with the important landmark.

-Don’t miss sunrise at Uluru as it is truly a magical moment.
-There is plenty to do in Alice Springs as well from the historic Telegraph Station to the Kangaroo Sanctuary where you can hold orphan kangaroo babies!
+Don’t miss sunrise at Uluru, as it is truly a magical moment.
+There is plenty to do in Alice Springs, from the historic Telegraph Station to the Kangaroo Sanctuary where you can hold orphan kangaroo babies!

-One of the most beautiful places in Australia is – undoubtedly – Sydney, the capital of New South Wales.
-It is located on the east coast and one of the most famous destinations in Australia; if you ask me, Sydney is probably one of the most beautiful cities in the world.
+One of the most beautiful places is – undoubtedly – Sydney, the capital of New South Wales.
+It is located on the east coast and one of the most famous destinations in Australia.
+If you ask me, Sydney is probably one of the most beautiful cities in the world.

-If you are in Australia you have to pay a visit to Sydney, the secret capital of Australia.
-While most people know the iconic Sydney Opera House and the Harbour Bridge and doing a boat cruise on the water passing them is a must-do activity in Sydney, you can also cross the Harbour Bridge which isn’t cheap but is probably one of the highlights in Sydney.
+If you are in Australia, you have to pay a visit to Sydney, Australia’s secret capital.
+While most people know the iconic Sydney Opera House and the Harbour Bridge and doing a boat cruise on the water passing them is a must-do activity in Sydney, you can also cross the Harbour Bridge, which isn’t cheap is probably one of the highlights in Sydney.

-When you visit Australia, you’ll find that Sydney also has a lot of the greenery and numerous parks which are very inviting and perfect for resting and just soaking in the beauty.
-Of course, you have to visit the world-famous pool that is located at the beach, the Iceberg Pool with great views of one of the most famous beaches in the world, Bondi Beach and is a must-see place in Sydney.
+When you visit Australia, you’ll find that Sydney also has many greenery and numerous parks, which are very inviting and perfect for resting and just soaking in the beauty.
+Of course, you have to visit the world-famous pool located at the beach, the Iceberg Pool with great views of one of the most famous beaches in the world, Bondi Beach, and it is a must-see place in Sydney.

 Sydney is also great for just walking.
-You can stroll along the promenade, head to Darling Harbour or visit the Royal Botanic Gardens.
-If you want to rest, why not go and see Manly or Bondi Beach, or do a day trip and explore the stunning scenery of Sydney which includes the blue mountains.
+You can stroll along the promenade, head to Darling Harbour, or visit the Royal Botanic Gardens.
+If you want to rest, why not go and see Manly or Bondi Beach, or do a day trip and explore Sydney’s stunning scenery, which includes the blue mountains.

-If you are in Sydney you definitely have to plan in a visit to the stunning Blue Mountains which are located to the west of Sydney and have incredible scenery.
+If you are in Sydney, you definitely have to plan a visit to the stunning Blue Mountains, located to the west of Sydney, and have incredible scenery.
 Make sure you keep an eye out for the Three Sisters while you are there.
-The three sisters are a rock formation in the Blue Mountains and I haven’t seen anything like it anywhere else in Australia.
+The three sisters are a rock formation in the Blue Mountains, and I haven’t seen anything like it anywhere else in Australia.

-It is also a great place for hiking and while I visited the Blue Mountains at a time when Instagram didn’t exist, this is actually also a great place for instagrammers to get great shots of this beautiful area.
+It is also a great place for hiking.
+While I visited the Blue Mountains when Instagram didn’t exist, this is also a great place to get great shots of this beautiful area.

-Here you can also learn about Aboriginal culture and do lots of activities like canyoning and climbing as well as a range of other outdoor activities.
+Here you can also learn about Aboriginal culture and do lots of activities like canyoning and climbing and a range of other outdoor activities.
 It is also possible to stay overnight in the Blue Mountains National Park.

 By Michelle from Romantic Explorers

-One of the most beautiful places in Australia is here: the Heart Reef – a perfect heart-shaped coral formation situated in the magnificent Great Barrier Reef.
+The most beautiful places are here: the Heart Reef – a perfect heart-shaped coral formation situated in the magnificent Great Barrier Reef.